Matthew9161993/tarot-readings/README.md

 There is a backend script that is required to make API requests on your behalf.
 Start the backend server from the project directory with `node backend/server.js`

+If you are missing any npm dependencies, you can run `npm install` from the project.
+There are two package.json files that contain the dependencies.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).